-Caravan Tow Ball Weight
+Caravan Tow-Ball Weight

-Tow ball weight affects the safe towing speed
+Tow-ball weight affects safe towing speed

-Use tow ball scales to check a range of loading configurations
+Use tow-ball scales to check a range of loading configurations

-Tow Ball Weight Safe Speed
+Tow-Ball Weight and Safe Speed

 Friction Sway Devices

 No friction sway device is remotely effective when most needed (at high speeds).
 This is because frictional forces stay constant.
 The forces they need to control, however, increase with the square of the road speed.
 At 100 km/h the frictional effect of typical friction sway device is about 1%.